 - have a 2:1, or predicted 2:1 in French, German or Spanish, and/or have a relevant PhD or Master’s degree, or recognised equivalent, in French, German or Spanish.
 We may also consider your application if you have a degree in another subject, or a 2.2 (or predicted 2.2) if you are able to demonstrate significant knowledge in the target language.

-And you must meet the student finance criteria.
-To receive the scholarship you must also have secured a place on an eligible non-salaried languages teacher training scheme in England for the 2017/18 academic year by September 2017.
+- have secured a place on an eligible non-salaried languages teacher training scheme in England for the 2017/18 academic year by September 2017.
 But you can apply for the scholarship at the same time as applying for an eligible course.
-If you are unsure about your eligibility for the scholarship your chosen teacher training provider will be able to advise you.
+If you are unsure about your eligibility for the scholarship, your chosen teacher-training provider will be able to advise you.

 If you don’t meet the criteria above, please take a look at the 'Train to teach in England' section at the bottom of this page or look at our opportunities to study or work abroad.

 The online application form will be available here when applications open on 15th January 2018.

 If you are not awarded a scholarship, you could still access a bursary – you can find out about the funding and training options available and how to apply for teacher training on the Department for Education's Get Into Teaching website.